Jomaxdrill/EmployeeRegisterWebApp/README.md

 axis2-kernel-1.7.9 and axis2-transport-http-1.7.9 download here: https://mvnrepository.com/artifact/org.apache.axis2  (Must be added to WEB-INF/lib).

-JSP 1.2 if needed https://mvnrepository.com/artifact/javax.servlet/jstl/1.2 (Add it to build path).
+JSP 1.2 if needed https://mvnrepository.com/artifact/javax.servlet/jstl/1.2 (Add it to build path and if needed to  WEB-INF/lib).